-Julia: Sustainability came first, but I knew that I wanted to work in heavy industries.
+JP: Sustainability came first, but I knew that I wanted to work in heavy industries.
 I liked the challenge of having a topic that is quite unusual for this kind of industry.
 If you manage to get them changing, you reduce co2 emissions and you make a positive impact.

 I’ve always liked cars but I wasn’t a big Motorsports fan initially.
 I just had this amazing opportunity to mix these two almost paradoxical topics: sustainability and motorsport.
 There were so many low hanging fruits that it just made a lot of sense straightaway.

 “Someone said the other day and I found it was really relevant: Be a problem solver.
 If you know an industry, go ahead and preemptively come to them and say, 'Well, I see you guys have a massive problem with plastics, I can help you.'”